awsdocs/aws-lambda-developer-guide/doc_source/dotnet-context-object.md

 + `Logger`: The Lambda logger associated with the ILambdaContext object\.
 For more information, see [Logging \(C\#\)](dotnet-logging.md)\.

- The following C\# code snippet shows a simple handler function that displays the value of the input parameter and then prints some of the context information\.
+ The following C\# code snippet shows a simple handler function that prints some of the context information\.

 ```
 public async Task Handler(ILambdaContext context)